fastruby/blog/_posts/2019-07-15-writing-fast-rails-part-3.markdown

 end
 ```

-To set a custom batch size you can use the `batch_size` flag:
+To set a custom batch size you can use the `batch_size` option:

 ```
 Product.find_each(batch_size: 200) do |product|